RussellLuo/gotask/README.md

 # gotask

-The minimal Go library for implementing an asynchronous task queue.
+The minimal Go library for implementing an asynchronous task worker.